 Optoma GT1080HDRx Wins

 Bottom Line: Optoma GT1080HDRx is the better choice.
-It offers superior gaming with 8.
+It offers superior gaming performance with an 8.

 Key Differences